 Architecture is not just a job.
 It’s not just a craft.
 And it’s not just about creating beautiful houses.
-It’s about reshaping the world.
-With buildings that are smarter, have a small ecological footprint, and feature thought-provoking concepts.
+It’s about reshaping the world, with buildings that are smarter, have a small ecological footprint and feature thought-provoking designs.

 Be warned: at times we’ll tell you to go away.
-On study tours to Australia, China, Italy and the Pacific Islands.
-Or on a student exchange to architecture schools across four continents.
-It’s a great way to see the best of contemporary world architecture or the architectural works of previous ages.
+On study tours to Australia, China, Italy and the Pacific Islands, or on a student exchange to architecture schools across four continents.
+What better way to learn about architecture than to see the world’s greatest architectural works for yourself?

 If you're just starting out: